 How much does it cost to ship a Sapling to zipcode _ _ _ _ _?

 We ship Saplings anywhere in the U.S. for $150, flat.

 May I come pick up my Sapling instead?

 Sure thing!
 You can pick up your Sapling, by appointment, for free!

 When may I pick up my Sapling?

-Our facility is generally open from 8:30-2:30 during the week and by appointment on the weekends.
+Our facility is generally open for pickups-by-appointment from 9-5 during the week.
+If that doesn't work for you, we'll find a weekend time that does.
 Shortly after you place your order, we will be in touch with you to schedule a pickup.
-Rushing others is not the Vermont way.
-We're happy to hold your Sapling for you while you plan your trip to Montpelier, an excellent day-trip destination (activity and restaurant recommendations available upon request)!
+Rushing is not the Vermont way.
+As such, we're happy to hold your Sapling for you while you plan your trip to Montpelier, an excellent day-trip destination (activity and restaurant recommendations available upon request)!

 What is the best way to place my order?

 Online!
 And thanks for asking.
 We're a small operation, so placing your order on our website helps us stay organized and avoid mistakes.